Karwar: Konkan railway

 The Konkan Railway connects Karwar to most major towns and cities.
-Karwar has three railway stations: Karwar, Asnoti and Harwada.
-The nearest Goan station is Canacona, 36 km away.
+Karwar has two railway stations: Karwar and Asnoti.
+The nearest Goan station is Loliem, 18 km away.
 Madgaon Junction lies 68 km to the north. and Mangalore Junction 253 km to the south.

 Port

-Karwar port is located at Baithkol, Karwar Bay.
+The Karwar Port is acclaimed as one of the best natural all-weather ports on the West Coast, located in Uttar Kannada district at the Southern side of the Kali River. caters to the trading needs of northern Karnataka, Andhra Pradesh, and Maharashtra.
+The port is located in Baithkol, just beside the National Highway (NH66) that connects Mumbai and Kochi, one of the country’s busiest corridors.
+Also, it is only 8 km away from the Konkan Railway network.

 Hills and coastal islands make the port a natural harbour, sheltered from the Arabian sea.
-The port which is operated by the Government of Karnataka, services the hinterland of northern Karnataka, Goa and southern Maharashtra.
+It is operated by the Government of Karnataka, services the hinterland of northern Karnataka, Goa and southern Maharashtra.

 The length of the port is 355 m.
 The quay has two berths, with a draft capacity of 9.25 m.
 Karwar port also berths coastal vessels and there is a jetty for fishing vessels.
 The Government of Karnataka has planned to develop Karwar port on a Public Private Partnership (PPP) basis to provide six additional berths, a container terminal, and a rail link to Karwar railway station.

 The port is able to handle all types of commodities, including "B" and "C" class petroleum products.
 There port has liquid storage tanks for bitumen, furnace oil, molasses, and HSD.
 A ban of iron ore mining and export in Karnataka state reduced congestion at the port.
 The port has arrangements for berthing coastal vessels, and a jetty for fishing boats.

-In 2012 the Government of Karnataka carried out maintenance dredging in the port, the approach channel and the nearby anchorage.
+In 2012, the Government of Karnataka carried out maintenance dredging in the port, the approach channel and the nearby anchorage.
 The port may be closed from 16 May to 15 September (the monsoon season).
 Part of the 2008 Hindi film Golmaal Returns was filmed at Karwar port.